jlewis92/DevToArticleRepo/markdown/firstPost.md

 ## GitHub setup

-At this point, you've hopefully written your article and we're pretty much done with the git side and you can close the 200 windows you have open explaining how to style markup.
-After this we'll get ready to setup the GitHub actions project for pushing this code into the repo
+At this point, you've hopefully written your article and we're pretty much done with the git side so you can close the 200 windows you have open explaining how to style markup.
+After this we'll get ready to set up the GitHub actions project for pushing this code into the repo

 It's pretty straight forward to get started, all you need to do is grab an API token from Dev.to and place it in the repositories' [secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets) tab with a memorable name.
 You can find the API key by clicking on your profile picture and going to `Extensions >  generate API key`